commschamp/cc_tutorial/tutorials/tutorial15/README.md

 class that is responsible to create message objects.
 It is used by the [comms::protocol::MsgIdLayer](https://arobenko.github.io/comms_doc/classcomms_1_1protocol_1_1MsgIdLayer.html).
 All the options passed to the later are forwarded to the former.
-As the result if the tuple of **input** messages doesn't contain any class with specified message ID, then `GenericMessage` is created and returned instead.
+As the result if the tuple of **input** messages doesn't contain any class with specified message ID, then the specified `GenericMessage` is created and returned instead.

 ----